rozek/svelte-drag-and-drop-actions/README.md

 a lightweight but flexible HTML5 Drag-and-Drop implemented as Svelte actions

+HTML5 Drag-and-Drop allows web applications to provide a visual user interface for transfering data between HTML elements or importing data from outside a browser.
+Using HTML5 Drag-and-Drop for *operating* an application (i.e. repositioning, resizing or reordering of elements) is difficult and suffers from some browser-specific bugs.

+Instead of fully re-implementing the latter (as done in [agnostic-draggable](https://github.com/rozek/agnostic-draggable)), `svelte-drag-and-drop-actions` simply builds upon already existing HTML5 Drag-and-Drop features and extends it towards the desired functionality.
+The result is a lightweight package with a surprisingly simple programming interface.

 **NPM users**: please consider the [Github README](https://github.com/rozek/javascript-interface-library/blob/main/README.md) for the latest description of this package (as updating the docs would otherwise always require a new NPM package version)

-**Mobile Developers**: since many mobile platforms lack support for native HTML5 drag-and-drop, you should consider importing [svelte-drag-drop-touch](https://github.com/rozek/svelte-drag-drop-touch/blob/main/README.md) as a polyfill (a single simple import of that package is sufficient - there is no more programming needed)
+**Mobile Developers**: since many mobile platforms lack support for native HTML5 drag-and-drop, you should consider importing [svelte-drag-drop-touch](https://github.com/rozek/svelte-drag-drop-touch) as a polyfill (a single simple import of that package is sufficient - there is no more programming needed)

 ### Installation ###